j-buss/jrem_me_blog_v1/content/posts/linear_algebra_reference/index.md

 ---
 # Background

-This page will likely not be enough for someone to learn linear algebra from scratch.
+This page is a refresher.
 The impetus for this page was a reference for someone who learned linear algebra in the past, but is in need of a refresher.
-As I am that person in this case, I wanted something to force me to make my notes accessible to some one else in a similar situation.
-Most of the focus is upon pragmatic ways of performing calculations and less on the background.

 This page borrows __very__ heavily from the excellent document [Linear algebra explained in four pages](https://minireference.com/static/tutorials/linear_algebra_in_4_pages.pdf) by Ivan Savov.